Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 The National Weather Service said Sunday the frigid arctic air "enveloping much of the eastern half of the U.S. will be slow to moderate."

 That's especially unwelcome news for Buffalo, which saw hurricane-force winds and snow causing whiteout conditions that paralyzed emergency response efforts and took at least 14 lives in the city, Mayor Byron Brown's office said Monday morning.
-They were among at least 21 killed by the storm in New York state.
+Across Erie County, where Buffalo is located, at least 25 people have died, County Executive Mark Poloncarz said at a briefing Monday.

 New York Gov. Kathy Hochul, who called out the National Guard, said almost every fire truck in Buffalo was stranded Saturday and implored people Sunday to respect an ongoing driving ban in the region.
 Officials said the airport would be shut through Tuesday morning.